 Asian Handicap betting is hugely popular in soccer betting, mainly because there are few conceivable outcomes in your average match.
-Betting on a team with a handicap of -1.5 means that you will need them to win by 2 clear goals or more to take home the cash - and of course, you'll be rewarded with generous odds if you're on a winner here.
+Betting on a team with a handicap of -1.5 means that you will need them to win by two clear goals or more to take home the cash - and of course, you'll be rewarded with generous odds if you're on a winner here.

 Premier League Draw no Bet Odds

-If three outcomes isn't for you, all sportsbooks will offer a Draw No Bet line, which essentially eliminates the draw from the equation.
+If three outcomes aren't for you, all sportsbooks will offer a Draw No Bet line, which essentially eliminates the draw from the equation.
 The odds you'll see will be lower, although a drawn match will result in a refunded bet, so it's a smart choice in a game where there's not likely to be much between the teams.

 Premier League Both Team to Score Odds

 It seems reasonably likely that both teams will score in a match, although the chances of it happening are around the 65% mark.
-For that reason, the 'yes' option is usually the favourite, but when betting on a team with a good defensive record, you may be better off selecting 'no'.
-Research is key to this market.
+For that reason, the 'yes' option is usually the favourite, but when betting on a team with a good defensive record, you may be better off selecting 'no.' Research is key to this market.